tejada7/Java-Certification/OCP_Java17.md

 original.forEachRemaining(System.out::print); // 45
 original.tryAdvance(System.out::print); // Does not print anything and returns false

-original.trySplit(); // ret// urn null as no elements are present anymore.
+original.trySplit(); // return null as no elements are present anymore.
 ```

 Turning a stream or collection into a Spliterator: